Our content may include links to products from our partners

 Types of Mortgages

 There are various types of mortgage loans depending on different criteria.
 Nevertheless, the main classification we use is based on the type of interest rate and the type of lender.
 Thus, we have fixed-rate and adjustable-rate mortgages.
 Regarding the type of lender, we have mortgages issued by government agencies or private lenders.
-Below you will find more information about each type (See how to find the best mortgage lender).
+Below you will find more information about each type.

 These are mortgages whose interest rate remains the same during the whole term.
 If your rate is 7.5%, it will not change even if interest rates hike.
 This is a particularly good choice if at the moment of closing the rates are very low.
 So whatever happens tomorrow (most probably rates will go up again), these changes will not affect your mortgage payment.